What is happiness?

 “Happiness is not a state to arrive at, but a manner of travelling.”
 Margaret Lee Runbeck

 Do you enjoy spending quality time with your friends and family?
 Does learning something new float your boat?
-Perhaps you are happiest gardening, getting stuck into a DIY task or project.
+Perhaps you are the happiest gardening, getting stuck into a DIY task or project.
 Maybe being part of an orchestra, band or theatre company or sharing ideas in a book club is your thing.
 Do you love watching a movie, musical, play or band?
 Are you sporty, competitive, love travelling or making a home?
 Are you inspired by art?
 Does history fascinate you or ghosts or UFO’s?
 Do you love taking photographs, ballroom dancing, playing bridge, chess or solving a murder mystery?

 We all enjoy different things, that’s the beauty of being human.
 Whether on your own, with a few like-minded people or a whole crowd of spectators, prioritise making time to do the things you love to do, the stuff that makes you happy, the things that make your life worthwhile.
 You may be someone’s child, parent, spouse, lover, friend, employee or boss but as Oscar Wilde so eloquently put it,